To Be Depressed Or Not Be Depressed – I Had A Choice!

 So I began to realize that if I thought about bad or disturbing thoughts, I could stop myself and produce positive thoughts automatically.
 I had control.
 This is priceless to me.
 Staying out of depression takes work on my part, as well as God’s.
 Thank you Lord above for using people through my church, my therapy and the wonderful members of Depressed Anonymous who give of themselves unconditionally.
 Thank you for answering my prayer.”

 SOURCE: Copyright(c) Depressed Anonymous, 3rd edition.
 (2011) Depressed Anonymous Publications.
-Louisville. ( Kim’s Personal story included to day!)
+Louisville.
+(Kim’s Personal story included today.)

 Leave a Reply